Remedial Education For Nurses ~ Texas Board of Nursing (BON)

 But an order for remedial education is still a serious matter, and it can be accompanied by restrictions on your employment (the amount of supervision you need, what type of healthcare setting you can work in, which shifts you can work, etc.).

-Please note: Kevin Keaney has more than 30 years experience as an attorney.
+Please make note: Kevin Keaney has more than 30 years experience as an attorney.
 Before practicing law, he earned his BSN from UT Austin, and worked as a nurse for four years.
 He helps nurses in Texas with all types of disciplinary sanctions, including: warnings, reprimands, expired nursing license, limited license, license suspension and probation, enforced suspension, voluntary surrender, license revocation, license reinstatement, and denial of licensure.